trandy92/StringSearch/README.md

 # StringSearch

-This is my Solution to the Vector Programming task.
+This is my solution to the Vector Programming task.

 StringSearchGUI.main is the entry point of this application.